Slow Cooker Root Vegetable Stew

 Warming Foods for Winter Wellness

 I’m all about cozy soups and stews lately.
-I’ve been making soup, after soup, after soup and I think it just got chilly enough to start in on the stews.
-During the warmer months, my food prep routine typically consists of raw veggies and salads but as the temperature drops, food prep goes from raw to cooked and my oven, stovetop and slow cooker get put to work.
+I’ve been making soup after soup and I think it just got chilly enough to start in on the stews.
+During the warmer months, my food prep routine typically consists of salads but as the temperature drops, food prep goes from raw to cooked and my oven, stovetop and slow cooker get put to work.

 I crave warming foods during the colder months and tend to lean toward root vegetables over leafy greens.
 I still try to sneak in some raw, leafy green salads but my body really craves roasted vegetables such as carrots, squash, onions, leeks, cauliflower, beets and parsnips.